vulcand/vulcan/README.md

 Caching and Auth
 -----------------

-Auth is a complex task and you don't want every endpoint to do auth for you.
+Auth is hard and you don't want every endpoint to implement auth for you.
 It's better to implement auth once, and make your proxy deal with it.
-As a bonus you can cache auth using memory, Redis or Cassandra backends, reducing load on the databases holding account creds.
+As a bonus you can cache results using memory, Redis or Cassandra backends, reducing load on the databases holding account creds.

 ```javascript
 function handle(request){